Bundle Adjustment in the Eager Mode: Introduction

+Nevertheless, building BA frameworks in the \textit{eager mode} is challenging.
+Core computations, such as \nth{2}-order optimization \cite{robust-bundle-revisited}, sparse Jacobian \cite{bal}, and sparse linear algebra \cite{ceres}, are non-trivial to implement efficiently and scalably within PyTorch's eager execution mode.
+Unlike traditional C++ libraries, an eager-mode design requires all dataflow to be resolved dynamically at runtime, without relying on pre-defined static factor graphs or symbolic expressions.
+On the other hand, standard PyTorch automatic differentiation (AutoDiff) can only compute dense Jacobians, evaluating gradients between all outputs and parameters even though each BA observation depends only on one camera pose and one 3D landmark.
+Thus, for \(N\) observations and \(P\) parameters, PyTorch forms a dense \(N\times P\) Jacobian; on the BAL Ladybug scene \cite{bal}, this requires 5.2 TB of memory in double precision, whereas the actual non-zero gradients require only 125 MB, as analyzed in \sref{sec:spjac}.

-Nevertheless, building BA frameworks in the \textit{eager mode} is extremely challenging due to the involvement of a series of complicated algorithms, such as \nth{2}-order optimization \cite{robust-bundle-revisited}, differentiation on Lie manifold \cite{microlietheory}, sparse Jacobian \cite{bal}, and sparse linear algebra \cite{ceres}.
-Furthermore, designing flexible and extensible interfaces to support these operations in eager mode is nontrivial and requires meticulous engineering novelty to balance adaptability, performance, and maintainability.
+To tackle these challenges, an optimizer must infer Jacobian sparsity patterns on-the-fly, support dynamic control flow, and remain fully compatible with AutoDiff, all while being designed for scalable GPU execution and seamless integration with GPU deep learning pipelines.
+Designing flexible and extensible interfaces to support these operations in eager mode is nontrivial and requires meticulous engineering novelty to balance adaptability, performance, and maintainability.

-In this work, we present a new BA library in the eager mode based on PyTorch \cite{pt2} and PyPose \cite{zhan2023pypose}, an open-source library for robot learning.
-PyPose is based on PyTorch and offers extensible interfaces for \nth{2}-order optimizations and differentiation on the Lie manifold.
-However, it currently lacks support for the sparse \nth{2}-order optimization, making it impractical for solving the BA problem.
-To solve this, we introduce sparsity-aware AutoDiff and necessary sparse linear algebra operations in the eager mode, addressing \nth{2}-order optimization involving sparse Jacobian of Lie group.
-Furthermore, we preserved the original interfaces of PyTorch, allowing users to easily take advantage of our new features by making minimal changes to their existing code.
-As a result, PyTorch optimizers' extensibility is retained to the maximal extent, ensuring that users can easily adapt them for other applications such as pose graph optimization (PGO).
+In this work, we present a new BA library in PyTorch eager mode \cite{pt2}.
+We introduce sparsity-aware AutoDiff and necessary sparse linear algebra operations in eager mode, addressing \nth{2}-order optimization involving sparse Jacobians of Lie groups.
+Furthermore, we preserve the original \texttt{optimizer} interfaces of PyTorch, enabling users to leverage the new features with minimal code modifications, consistent with the design philosophy of \cite{wang2023pypose}.
+As a result, the proposed framework remains highly extensible, allowing users to adapt it easily for other applications such as pose graph optimization (PGO).